Fear of missing out: Psychological

 Fear of missing out has been associated with a deficit in psychological needs.
 Self-determination theory contends that an individual's psychological satisfaction in their competence, autonomy, and relatedness consists of three basic psychological needs for human beings.
 Test subjects with lower levels of basic psychological satisfaction reported a higher level of FOMO.
 FOMO has also been linked to negative psychological effects in overall mood and general life satisfaction.
 A study performed on college campuses found that experiencing FOMO on a certain day led to a higher fatigue on that day specifically.
 Experiencing FOMO continuously throughout the semester also can lead to higher stress levels among students.
 An individual with an expectation to experience the fear of missing out can also develop a lower level of self-esteem.
 A study by JWTIntelligence suggests that FOMO can influence the formation of long-term goals and self-perceptions.
 In this study, around half of the respondents stated that they are overwhelmed by the amount of information needed to stay up-to-date, and that it is impossible to not miss out on something.
 The process of relative deprivation creates FOMO and dissatisfaction.
 It reduces psychological well-being.
 FOMO led to negative social and emotional experiences, such as boredom and loneliness.
 A 2013 study found that it negatively impacts mood and life satisfaction, reduces self-esteem, and affects mindfulness.
 Four in ten young people reported FOMO sometimes or often.
 FOMO was found to be negatively correlated with age, and men were more likely than women to report it.
+People who experience higher levels of FOMO tend to have a stronger desire for high social status, are more competitive with others of the same gender, and are more interested in short-term relationships.
+Studies have found that experiencing fear of missing out has been linked to anxiety or depression.